TCL announces BlackBerry Key2 with dual cameras, Firefox Focus, and Speed Key

 Chinese electronics company TCL today announced the BlackBerry Key2, priced at $649 USD, $829 CAD, €649, and £579.
 The Key2 is the first BlackBerry smartphone to include a dual-rear camera and a new feature called Speed Key, a customizable shortcut key for accessing apps, contacts, and functions at any time.

 TCL did not share an exact launch date.
-All we know is the BlackBerry Key2 will start to arrive later this month in select markets, and roll out globally next month.
+All we know is the BlackBerry Key2 will start to arrive later this month in select markets and will roll out globally next month.
 We’ll keep you posted as we learn specifics.
 Francois Mahieu, BlackBerry’s chief commercial officer, shared the following slide at an event in New York City:

 This is the latest BlackBerry smartphone released by TCL under a brand licensing agreement with the Canadian company that was signed in December 2016.
 The BlackBerry Key2 succeeds the BlackBerry KeyOne, also made by TCL, and, yes, both companies realized it would probably be a good idea to stop spelling out the number.
 How many more of these the duo will make is anyone’s guess.